OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-48.md

 Joy and gladness have vanished from the orchards and fields of Moab.
 I have stopped the flow of wine from the presses; no one treads them with shouts of joy.
 Although there are shouts, they are not shouts of joy.

 ## Jeremiah 48:34
-The sound of their cry rises from Heshbon to Elealeh and Jahaz, from Zoar as far as Horonaim and Eglath Shelishiyah, for even the waters of Nimrim are dried up.
+The lamentation echoes from Heshbon to Elealeh and Jahaz, from Zoar as far as Horonaim and Eglath Shelishiyah, for even the waters of Nimrim are dried up.

 ## Jeremiah 48:35
 In Moab I will bring an end to those who make offerings on the high places and burn incense to their gods,” declares the Lord.